iossifovlab/snakeobjects/documentation/gettingStarted.rst

 With mamba ready, installing ``snakeobjects`` is simple::

   $ conda activate base
-  $ mamba create -c iossifovlab -c bioconda -c conda-forge -n snakeobjects snakeobjects
+  $ mamba create -c bioconda -c conda-forge -n snakeobjects snakeobjects

 After ``conda install`` finishes, you can use the :option:`sobjects version` command to check  if the